-The iOS 13 beta is more or less stable enough for anyone to use now, and one of the main reasons to jump on this great new version of iOS is mouse support.
+For some of you, one of the main reasons to jump on iOS 13 right away is mouse support.
 You can connect any Bluetooth or USB mouse to your iPad, and use it pretty much like you’d use a mouse on the Mac.

 You can even use a multi-button mouse.
 And guess what?
 You can assign all of those buttons to mouse functions.
 I’ve been using a mouse with my iPad on and off throughout the beta period.
 During that time, I’ve come up with a shortlist of the most useful mouse button features in iPadOS 13.

 I wanted to set up my mouse to be as Mac-like as possible, while also taking advantage of some neat iPad-only features.
 There are several deep customizations you can do with the iOS 13 mouse — you can have a button trigger any shortcut, for example, or have it fire off a custom “gesture” from the AssistiveTouch section inside the Accessibility settings.